-The FAA anticipates that this regulation will not result in any adverse or negative comment and therefore is issuing it as a direct final rule.
-A substantial number of previous opportunities provided to the public to comment on substantially identical actions have resulted in negligible adverse comments, or obligations.
-Unless a written adverse or negative comment, or a written notice of intent to submit an adverse or negative comment, is received within the comment period, the regulation will become effective on the date specified above.
+The FAA anticipates that this regulation will not result in adverse or negative comment and, therefore, is issuing it as a direct final rule.
+Previous actions of this nature have not been controversial and have not resulted in adverse comments or objections.
+The amendment will enhance safety for all flight operations by designating an area where VFR pilots may anticipate the presence of IFR aircraft at lower altitudes, especially during inclement weather conditions.
+A greater degree of safety is achieved by depicting the area on aeronautical charts.
+Unless a written adverse or negative comment, or a written notice of intent to submit an adverse or negative comment is received within the comment period, the regulation will become effective on the date specified above.
 After the close of the comment period, the FAA will publish a document in the Federal Register indicating that no adverse or negative comments were received and confirming the date on which the final rule will become effective.
-If the FAA does receive, within the comment period, an adverse or negative comment or written notice of intent to submit such a comment, a document withdrawing the direct final rule will be published in the Federal Register, and a notice of proposed rulemaking may be published with a new comment period.
+If the FAA does receive, within the comment period, an adverse or negative comment, or written notice of intent to submit such a comment, a document withdrawing the direct final rule will be published in the Federal Register, and a notice of proposed rulemaking may be published with a new comment period.